Reconstructing PTA measurements via early seeding of supermassive black holes

-In this work, we begin with the assumption that potentially a fraction of present day SMBHs were seeded by collapse of SMDSs in the early Universe.
-We then calculate the expected SGWB resulting from the inspiral and merger of their descendants that could be observed on Earth, demonstrating that in principle they could \emph{dominate} the PTA band in the low redshift Universe.
-Finally, using the pre-existing PTA data we derive upper limits on the number density of such seeds at high redshifts and hence an upper limit on the corresponding number density of DM halos able to SMDSs at $z\gtrsim 10$.
-Based on our analysis, we find that a comoving number density of $\mathcal{O}(10^{-3})$ Mpc$^{-3}$ could make SMBHs seeded by SMDSs a major contributor to PTA signal, and that a number density of $\mathcal{O}(10^{-1})$ Mpc$^{-3}$ would result in over-predicting the energy density of the observed SGWB.
-We contrast this to the case of DCBHs with their anticipated number density $\mathcal{O}(10^{-7} - 10^{-6})$ Mpc$^{-3}$ \citep{DCBHsDensity, wise2019formation, Latif_2022} and show that the latter may only minimally contribute to the PTA signal.
+In this work, we assume that potentially a \emph{fraction} of present day SMBHs were seeded by collapse of SMDSs/DCBHs in the early Universe.
+We then calculate the expected SGWB resulting from the inspiral and merger of their descendants that could be observed on Earth, demonstrating that, in principle, they could \emph{dominate} the PTA band in the low redshift Universe.
+Finally, using the existing PTA data we derive upper limits on the number density of such seeds at high redshifts and hence an upper limit on the corresponding number density of DM halos capable of hosting SMDSs at $z\gtrsim 10$.
+A summary of our formalism is presented in Fig.~\ref{fig:flowchart}.

-\emph{An outline of our approach is provided in} Fig.~\ref{fig:flowchart} and the structure of the paper is as follows.
-We start in Section~\ref{sec:black hole - halo mass relation} by calculating the black hole--halo mass relation that is appropriate in context of early seeded SMBHs.
-Here we also discuss our approach for calculating the probability of a halo housing an SMBH seed.
-In Section~\ref{sec:merger rate} we explain the recipe for calculating the merger rate of dark matter halos and their central black holes.
-Then, in Section~\ref{sec:GW spectrum}, we outline the formalism used for calculating the expected SGWB resulting from the inspiral and merger of these SMBHs and show that this allows one to place bounds on the number density of their seeds in the early Universe.
-We conclude in Section~\ref{sec:conclusion}.
-Throughout we assume a flat $\Lambda$CDM cosmology with all relevant parameters taken form \cite{aghanim2020planck}.